bkidwell/music-stream-vote/README.txt

 The package 'php5-json' is not installed by default in Ubuntu.
 Make sure PHP's json library is installed in your OS.

-== To do ==

-* Documentation: requirements, install, screenshots
-* Add parameters to shortcodes: how many days back, etc.
-* Implement new voting era time: stats are counted only for events after a chosen time
-* Implement historical stats query
-* Implement cleanup when plugin is uninstalled http://codex.wordpress.org/Function_Reference/register_uninstall_hook
-* <del>Implement options export / import</del> -- is this really needed?
-Probably not.
-* <del>Implement history export / import</del> -- just use phpMyAdmin or equivalent?
-Don't reinvent the wheel.
-* When displaying a time value in the front-end because of a shortcode-based query, use CLIENT'S local timezone.
-(Requires some client-side scripting.)

 == Changelog ==

 = 1.0 =